 Most people are eligible for a joint mortgage, but in the same way as a traditional mortgage, if someone you’re buying a house with has a poor credit score, they may be rejected.

-There are no restrictions on who you can take out a joint mortgage with, it doesn’t have to be just family members.
-You can get a joint mortgage with the following people:
+If the usual financial criteria are being met, there are no restrictions on who you can take out a joint mortgage with - it doesn’t have to be just family members.
+You can get a joint mortgage with:

 - Spouse or partner

 There may be many reasons you might want to get out of your joint mortgage.
 If you’re getting a divorce, splitting up with a partner or want to move out and buy your own home, it can seem daunting.

 We’ve listed some of the ways you can bring a joint mortgage to an end if you need to.
 Probably the easiest way to end a joint mortgage is to sell the house.
 The funds from the sale will be able to pay off the remaining mortgage.

 Another option is to transfer equity.
 This means you will be transferring the ownership of the house to just one person.
 Lastly, you could continue paying the mortgage until it’s all paid.
 This is common among divorced couples with children where one person would continue living in the house.

 Save Money On Your Move With Compare My Move